kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Web Development 2/Phingal Libraries Brief.md

 | ------------ | ------------- | ------------ |
 | 98234-029384 | joecrotty     | 11-Oct-2008  |
 | 9823-98345   | tommy100      | 10-Oct-2008  |
-- ISBN linked in ISBN in Books table
+- ISBN linked in ISBN in Books table1
 - Username linked to Username in UserDetails table

 ## Page Layout